netbirdio/netbird/sharedsock/example/README.md

 echo -n $STUN_PACKET | xxd -r -p | nc -u -w 1 localhost 51820
 ```

-4. You should see a similar output of the Go program:
+4. You should see a similar output of the Go program.
+Note that you'll see some binary output in the netcat server too.
+This is due to the fact that kernel copies packets to both processes.

 ```bash
  read a STUN packet of size 18 from ...